 9.5.5.1 A Member State which requested more time to consider its position and which then indicates disapproval within the four-week interval specified in 9.5.5 above is requested to state its reasons and to indicate the possible changes that would facilitate further consideration and future approval of the draft new or revised Recommendation.

-9.5.5.2 If the Director is advised of formal opposition, the study group chairman, after consultation with the parties concerned, may proceed according to 9.3.1 above, without further determination at a subsequent working party or study group meeting.
+9.5.5.2 If the Director is advised of formal opposition, the matter shall be returned to the study group, and the study group chairman, after consultation with the parties concerned, may proceed according to 9.3.1 above, without further determination at a subsequent working party or study group meeting.

 9.5.6 A delegation may advise at the meeting that it is abstaining from the decision to apply the procedure.
 This delegation's presence shall then be ignored for the purposes of 9.5.3 above.
 Such an abstention may subsequently be revoked, but only during the course of the meeting.

+9.5.7 If objections have been received in accordance with 9.5.3 above and there is no other study group meeting scheduled before WTSA, the chairman of the study group shall forward the text to WTSA.

 9.6 Notification